rust-lang/rust-forge/src/policies/llm-usage.md

 For more background about analogous reasoning, see ["What Colour are your bits?"](https://ansuz.sooke.bc.ca/entry/23)

+This policy makes no distinction between LLM output that comes from a chat interface and output that comes from editor auto-completion.
+In most cases the output is "trivial" (see above under ⚠️), but regardless, it is not treated specially by this policy.

 ### Conditions for modification or dissolution
 This policy is not set in stone, and we can evolve it as we gain more experience working with LLMs.